 Originally, the STEM Up project aimed to create an educational kit using Raspberry Pi, LAN devices, and low-price tablets.
-The kit targeted students 10 to 14 years old in rural and urban areas and can be processed through online ordering.
+The kit targeted students 10 to 14 years old in rural areas.
 It is specifically geared toward computer science applications because of its practicality in industries such as software and civil engineering, business, and information technology.

-This semester STEM Up is redesigning the kit to be used in The Gambia, West Africa.
-It will incorporate an Intranet setup and display devices to create a low cost, portable computer lab which can adapt to the lack of stable electricity and broadband connection in the country.
+Phase II of STEM Up is evolving.
+We are redesigning the kit to be tested by students in Tintinto Primary and Secondary School located in a village in the The Gambia, a Western country in Africa.
+It will incorporate an Intranet setup and display devices to create a low cost, portable computer lab which can adapt to the lack of stable electricity and broadband connection in rural areas like Tintinto.
 The kit will contain all of the materials of an introductory engineering education to inspire students to pursue new topics in their education.
-Preloaded materials, media, and interactive games will also be in the STEM Up kits, allowing teachers to introduce computers and their functions to students.
+Teachers will be able to curate and preload materials, media, and interactive games to augment their curriculum as they introduce computers and their functions to students.

 To read more about the Hunt Institute’s work to develop future-focused solutions to some of the world’s biggest problems, please click here.
 For the latest news on the Hunt Institute, follow our social media accounts on LinkedIn, Facebook, Twitter, and Instagram.
 We invite you to listen to our Podcast called Sages & Seekers.
 If you are considering engaging with the institute, you can donate, or sign-up for our newsletter by emailing email@example.com.